Bartlesville, OK 74006

 (Realtor's personal measurement shows slightly less - Buyers should verify the size to their satisfaction. )

 3 or 4 bedrooms one of which is a 15 X 17 bonus room with closets a half bath and a whole wall of drawers and cabinets (with deep, fully functional top cabinets for Christmas or off season items) that could be utilized as a 4th bedroom, Man Cave or Ma'am Cave, sewing room, hairdressing studio, Office, gym, workout room, or any number of uses.

 It is possible to access this room without going through the house, lending itself to a home-based business or office.

 Baths: 1, 3/4, 1/2 Wheelchair accessible 3/4 bath shower, full bath and half bath.

 House is wheelchair friendly with a single step from ground level (ramp is included) and a short, wide over-sized hallway.

 The roof is tied down with Hurricane Straps and was replaced within the past 6 years

 High-Efficiency Central Heat and Air System new in 2014.

 One Owner Home.
-Built by Engineers as their own personal residence, they first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them (both husband and wife were engineers) to Bartlesville.
+Built by an Engineer and artist as their own personal residence, they first built this house in Texas, then refined, perfected and rebuilt a second version when Phillips Petroleum Company transferred them to Bartlesville.
 Virtually every feature that can be imagined has been designed into this magnificent home!